Devesh1602/Devesh1602/README.md

 ### Glad to see you here!
 I’m a full-stack developer and being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
 I'm specialise in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronised and beautiful yet effective.
 I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.

+💡 Update: I’ve been quieter on my public GitHub for the past few months, not because I stopped building, but because I was contributing heavily to my company’s private repositories on some amazing projects and exciting stuff!
+Now I’m back to pushing updates here as well, and excited to build in both worlds again. 🚀

 <br/>